 The CLJ Legal Network Sdn Bhd (192353 V) (CLJLN) is an independent fully Malaysian owned online legal publishing company.
 Legal Network provides a boutique service to legal researchers interested in Malaysian law.
 We are proactive supporters of Internet Technology for legal research.
-We believe that our independence and small size allows us to push the limits in legal publishing in terms of low cost and quality service.
+We believe that our independence and size allows us to push the limits in legal publishing in terms of low cost and quality service.

 CLJLN provides an Internet publishing service that gives subscribers access to databases of legal information at a very low cost.
 The databases includes cases, articles, practice notes, forms and legislation.
 The databases can be searched electronically.

 CLJ Law (www.cljlaw.com) was launched in 1997 to provide up to date information on Malaysian Law.
 It carries a complete collection of Malaysian legislation and case laws from the courts, procedures, directories and other legal information.
 We understand the value of staying ahead of the rest and aim for the best quality in content and service.
 Users can expect emails answered within a reasonable time no matter when they are sent and phone assistance during Malaysian office hours.

 Now, using CLJ Law legal researchers can query entire libraries in minutes — with results that are far more accurate, comprehensive, and less time-consuming than manual book research.
 Your law practice will benefit from both time and cost savings.